Neurological Physical Therapy wheat ridge & DENVER

 • Brain fog

-Treatment focuses on improving how your body responds to movement and changes in position through targeted vestibular therapy, graded exposure, and nervous system retraining—helping you feel more stable and in control.
+Treatment focuses on improving how your body responds to movement, position changes, and physical stress.
+This may include targeted vestibular therapy, graded exercise and activity exposure, and nervous system retraining strategies to help improve tolerance, reduce symptoms, and restore a sense of stability and control.

 Focused on Independence and Confidence